Promptless/promptless-docs/docs/security-and-privacy/index.md

 # Security and Privacy

-At Promptless, we prioritize the security and privacy of our customers' data.
-This section provides comprehensive information about our security practices, data handling procedures, and privacy commitments.
+Promptless is committed to protecting the security and privacy of our customers' data.
+This section provides a high-level overview of our security practices, data handling procedures, and privacy commitments.
+For more detailed information, please schedule a call with our team by contacting us at help@gopromptless.ai.

 ## Overview